-26.682 THE ENVIRONMENTAL SITUATION- Advanced Elective
+26.682 The Environmental Situation-Advanced Elective

-This course, an experiment in inter-disciplinary study, is to be offered as an advanced elective for the first time in 1971.
-It is conceived as a wide-ranging exploration of Man's relationship to his natural and artificial environment, and the aim is not merely to review existing information and theory, but to stimulate discussion and research.
-The textbooks are intended as preliminary reading, to introduce students to three important subjects of environmental study: the role of architecture and planning in modern industrial society; the problem of pollution and the control and use of natural resources; and the workings of "the affluent society".
+This course is organised on an inter-disciplinary basis, and is conceived as a wide-ranging exploration of Man's relationship to his natural and artificial environment.
+The aim of the course is not only to review existing information and theory in a number of relevant fields, but also to stimulate discussion and research on questions that cut across the traditional divisions of academic and professional specialisation.
+The reference books introduce students to four important subjects of environmental study: ecology, pollution, and the use of natural resources; the economics of "the affluent society"; the effect of environment on human psychology; and the changing role of architecture and planning in modern urban and industrial society.

-After a series of lectures by members of staff from different disciplines, students will be encouraged to extend their study to other aspects of the environment, and to make an active contribution to the course in seminars and class discussions.
+After a series of lectures by members of staff from different disciplines, students will be encouraged to study the environment from their own points of view, and to make an active contribution to the course in seminars and class discussions.
 Each student will prepare, under supervision, a formal dissertation presenting the results of his research during the year.

 Admission to this course is restricted to students who have obtained at least a "credit" pass in any first elective.
-Intending applicants are asked to make enquiries through the Departmental Office.
+Intending applicants are asked to make enquiries through the departmental office.